ppy/osu-wiki/wiki/Tournaments/OTC/2/en.md

    - Teams are not required to ban two maps and may ban one or zero maps if they wish.
 5. The captain of the highest rolling team will choose the first map to be played.
 Once the first map is complete, the opposing captain will then choose second map.
 Teams will continue alternating picks until the match is complete.
    - If both teams reach match point (e.g. both teams are one point away from victory) the tiebreaker will be played to decide the winner of the match.
    - The tiebreaker is FreeMod.
-The allowed mods are Easy, HardRock, Hidden, and Flashlight.
+The allowed mods are Easy, Hard Rock, Hidden, and Flashlight.
 Combining mods is allowed, as well as using nomod.
 All mods are optional.

 ### Referee match procedure